tshanedc/bikesharing_finalproject/README.md

 ## QUESTIONS TO ANSWER
 Q. How does time of day influences the member type of riders in Washington D.C.?

+Q. How does the weekday/weekend difference influence the membership type of riders in Washington D.C.?

 H0: The member type of riders is not related to the time of the day of the ride.